123yogin/123yogin/README.md

 ## 🚀 Professional Summary

-**Innovative Full Stack Developer** and **AI/ML Engineer** with proven expertise in building scalable web applications and intelligent systems.
+**Software Developer** and **AI/ML Engineer** with proven expertise in building scalable web applications and intelligent systems.
 Passionate about leveraging technology to solve real-world problems in healthcare, education, and business automation.

 ### 🎯 **Currently Working On:**
 - 🧠 **IntelliHire** - AI-Powered Proctored Testing Platform (Computer Vision & NLP)